ekmithu/Netflix-Clone/README.md

 # Netflix-Clone
 A practice portfolio where I tried to make a replica of Netflix using Html and Css.
-NB: This is made just for education and learning purpose.
+NB: This is made for educational and learning purposes only.